DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/examples/readme_first.txt

 The examples folder provides different use cases and feature showcase of the addon.
+Each scene includes a ReadMe node with a description explaining how the scene works.

 Note that the examples were designed with a base resolution of 1280x720 which means changing the base resolution to something else could cause some nodes